TaemnLee/OdinProject/README.md

-# Odin Projects
+# Rock Paper Scissors
-This is my repository for all of my Odin Project I have done so far
+This is my first Java Script Project